-If the motion of censure is adopted or confidence is refused, the President of Faso terminates, within a time period of eight days, the functions of the Prime Minster.
+If the motion of censure is voted or confidence is refused, the President of Faso terminates, within a time period of eight days, the functions of the Prime Minster.
 He appoints a new Prime Minister according to the procedure specified in Article 46.

-The agenda of the Assembly consists by priority, in the order that the Government has established, [of] the discussion of popular petitions, of bills deposited by the Government and of the proposals accepted by it.
+The agenda of each Chamber of the Parliament consists of the discussion of the popular petitions, of the bills deposited by the Government and of the proposals accepted by it.

-Nevertheless, any proposal of law can be discussed two months after its submission to the Government without the application of the preceding paragraph having been made, or of Articles 121 and 122 of this Constitution.
+Nevertheless, any proposal of law can be discussed two months after its submission to the Government without application of the preceding paragraph having been made, or of Articles 121 and 122 of this Constitution.